 Does this financial product have a sustainable investment objective?

-Yes ● ✓ No

-It will make a minimum It promotes Environmental/Social

-of sustainable investments (E/S) characteristics and while it does

-with an environmental not have as its objective a sustainable

-objective:% investment, it will have a minimum proportion of 20% of sustainable

-In economic activities that investments

-qualify as environmentally

-sustainable under the EU with an environmental

-Taxonomy objective in economic activities

-that qualify as environmentally

-sustainable under the EU

-in economic activities that Taxonomy

-do not qualify as

-environmentally sustainable with an environmental

-under the EU Taxonomy objective in economic activities

-that do not qualify as environmentally sustainable

-☐ It will make a minimum of under the EU Taxonomy

-sustainable investments ,

-with a social objective: with a social objective

-% with a social objective

-It promotes E/S characteristics, but

-will not make any sustainable

-investments
+Yes ● ✓ No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum In economic activities that proportion of 20% of sustainable investments qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the FU in economic activities that do not qualify as Taxonomy do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable It will make a minimum of sustainable investments with a social objective: under the EU Taxonomy -------------------------------------- with a social objective It promotes E/S characteristics, but will not make any sustainable investments measure how the environmental or social characteristics promoted by the financial product are attained.